11 (Surprising) Things Not Allowed on a Cruise Ship

 Excited about the idea of hitting the beach when you’re in port and catching a few waves?
 Well, you may not be able to do it on your own board if you’re taking a cruise.

-We’re not entirely sure why some lines wouldn’t let you at least bring a board and store it in your room, but the last thing we want to do is bring an expensive surfboard and not be allowed to bring it on.
+We’re not entirely sure why all lines wouldn’t let you at least bring a board and store it in your room, but the last thing we want to do is bring an expensive surfboard and not be allowed to bring it on.

 Marijuana & CBD

-Of course you can’t bring marijuana on a ship.
+We’ve documents that you can’t bring marijuana on a ship.
 So why do we have this on the list of surprising things you can’t pack?

 If you are headed on an Alaskan cruise from Seattle, then you are traveling from one state (Washington) to another (Alaska) where marijuana is legal in both.
 Even though both states allow recreational pot, it’s still illegal on the federal level.
 As a result, the cruise lines don’t allow it on any cruises — even those headed to Alaska from Washington.